ragavendrams/runix/Readme.md

 - Build the application and run it (ensure to run in a prompt with elevated privileges)
 ```
+	# Builds the application
 	make

 	# Start a bash shell (needs to be available in the rootfs)
 	make run

-	# OR
+	# OR Run a different shell e.g /bin/ash shell for alpine
-	./linux-container run "/bin/ash" # alpine only has the /bin/ash shell by default
+	./linux-container run "/bin/ash"
 ```
 - If everything goes well, you should see a shell with the prompt `root@container:/#`

 - Type exit to end the process and return to host.

 ## Limitations
-- Doesnt support pulling an image from docker-hub or other registries and running the container on it.
+- Doesn't support pulling an image from docker-hub or other registries and running the container on it.
 For now, the rootfs has to be provided to the application.
 - No layers, caching and use of union filesystem, like in docker.
 - No way to load or save the container.
 Right now, if you reuse the same rootfs folder, it kind of works like a load.
 Ideally, you get a new rootfs every time a new container is created.
 - Only a few resources can be limited - Currently supports limiting max processes.